 Nikola joined Watsi on March 12th, 2013.
-Three months ago, Nikola joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nikola's most recent donation traveled 3,400 miles to support Peter, a casual labor from Kenya, to fund a fracture repair from a road accident.
+One year ago, Nikola joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nikola's most recent donation traveled 3,400 miles to support Evans, a young father from Kenya, to repair his broken leg and help him walk again.